UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/cristian.iacobescu/index.md

 The 1st problem encountered was that, due to the non-static ipv4 configuration of my laptop for the wifi, i had to change the ip on wich the server runs on, everytime my wifi closed/reopened, anf sometimes, on different IPs the communciation to the Pico would fail no matter what, the solution of "turn it off and back on again" eventually worked the 3rd time.

 Another problem was that, the bigger the code, the less likely the logger was to display aything in the console.
-This lead to a lot of confusion for me, as i thoyght that i had a problem with my code's logic ,but after trying to us ethe LCD to print when the logger would stop working.
+This lead to a lot of confusion for me, as i thoyght that i had a problem with my code's logic ,but after trying to us ethe LCD to print when the logger would stop working theis issue would vanish quickly.

+Other than these, I haven't had any major roadblocks and were able to complete the software part after many and many hours of coding and testing.

 ## Hardware